 Homeowners and businesses thinking of going solar (as well as adding battery storage) should act in 2019 to take advantage of the 30% federal solar investment tax credit (ITC) before it begins to phase out.
 The ITC will step down to 26% in 2020 and then to 22% for 2021.
 After 2021, the residential credit will drop to zero while the commercial and utility credit will drop to a permanent 10%.
+You should check with your installer on whether they can have your system installed in time to take advantage of the 30% credit.
+Even at next year’s 26% rate, the tax credit is still a valuable incentive to go solar.

 The ITC is a good example of how a well-planned tax incentive can jump start a key clean energy market.
 It has boosted economic growth and local jobs while promoting energy choice and independence for millions of Americans.
 If you are planning on installing solar (and storage) on your home and/or business, now is the time!